raito-io/cli-plugin-snowflake/README.md

 #### Masking Policies
 Masking policies are imported as `mask`.
-Those are non-internalizable as we are not able to indicate the `who` of all masking policies in all cases.
+Masking policies are imported as non-internalizable because most existing masking policies cannot be correctly interpreted Raito.

 #### Row Access Policies
 Row access policies are imported as `filters`.